Welcome

 Q: "If I have a revocable living trust, can I change it?
 How much will it cost?"

-A: No. An irrevocable living trust is sometimes called an "asset protection" trust.
-We understand that irrevocable living trusts get a lot of seductive sales hype on the local TV and radio stations.
-You may well be able to find someone else who will do it for you, but we will not do it.
-I have yet to see a client who understands the very few reasons for and substantial limitations of an irrevocable living trust.
+A: No. We will not do an "asset protection" trust.
+An irrevocable living trust is sometimes called an "asset protection" trust.
+We understand that irrevocable living trusts get a lot of seductive sales hype on the local TV and radio stations as well as YouTube.
+You may well be able to find someone else to do it for you, but we will not set up an irrevocable trust.
+I have yet to see a client who understands the very few reasons for, and substantial limitations of, an irrevocable living trust.
 And once you set it up, it's almost impossible to get out of it.
+If you get talked into an irrevocable trust by someone else, don't blame us.

 Conveniently located in the heart of historic Little Saigon - across from Asian Garden Mall (Phuoc Loc Tho), on Bolsa between Magnolia and Brookhurst.